xiangjunn/tp/docs/DeveloperGuide.md

 The `parse` method inside the `CUnmarkCommandParser` receives the user input, extracts the required index(es).
 It then creates a new List of `Index`(es) objects that will encapsulate the indexes of the marked contacts to be unmarked.

 <div markdown="span" class="alert alert-primary">
-:bulb: **Tip:** If the argument is empty or contains invalid values, `CUnmarkCommandParser#parse` throws a ParseException.
+:bulb: **Tip:** `CUnmarkCommandParser#parse` will throw a ParseException if the argument is empty, contains invalid values or the contact at the specifed index is not initially marked.
 </div>

 `CUnmarkCommandParser#parse` method will then return an `CUnmarkCommand` with the given List of `Index` object.

 Given below is one example usage scenario and explains how the `cunmark` feature behaves at each step.
 You may also refer to the sequence diagram below.

 Step 1.
-The user enters `cunmark 4 5` to unmark the fourth and fifth ***marked** contact displayed in the contact list.
+The user enters `cunmark 4 5` to unmark the fourth and fifth **marked** contact displayed in the contact list.
 The arguments `4 5` are passed to the `CUnmarkCommandParser` through the `parse` method call.

 Step 2.
-The user input `4 5` will be subjected to checks by `String#trim` to ensure that argument provided is not empty. `Parserutil#parseMarkIndexes` is used to create the list of `Index` from the argument.
-Examples of incorrect arguments include `` or `a @`.
+The user input `4 5` will be subjected to checks by `String#trim` to ensure that argument provided is not empty. `Parserutil#parseMarkIndexes` will check for invalid argument and create the list of `Index` from the argument.

 Step 3.
 A List of `Index` object is created based on the input arguments.
    * From this example, the List of `Indexes` created will contain element two elements both of which are `Indexes` and contains the integer value `4` and `5` respectively.